White House, Senate reach historic $2 trillion stimulus deal amid growing coronavirus fears - KEYT | KCOY

 White House, Senate reach historic $2 trillion stimulus deal amid growing coronavirus fears

-The White House and Senate leaders struck a major deal early Wednesday morning over a $2-trillion package to provide a jolt to an economy struggling amid the coronavirus pandemic, capping days of marathon negotiations that produced one of the most expensive and far-reaching measures in the history of Congress.
+The White House and Senate leaders struck a major deal early Wednesday morning over a $2-trillion package to provide a jolt to an economy struggling amid the coronavirus pandemic, capping days of marathon negotiations that produced one of the most expensive and far-reaching measures Congress has ever considered.

-“Ladies and gentleman, we are done,” White House legislative affairs director Eric Ueland said right before 1 a.m. after leaving Senate Majority Leader Mitch McConnell’s office following negotiations that have gone around the clock since last Friday.
-“We have a deal.”

-McConnell formally announced the agreement on the Senate floor, saying, “At last, we have a deal.
-After days of intense discussions, the Senate has reached a bipartisan agreement on a historic relief package for this pandemic.”

 The full details have yet to be released.
 But over the last 24 hours, the elements of the proposal have come into sharper focus, with $250 billion set aside for direct payments to individuals and families, $350 billion in small business loans, $250 billion in unemployment insurance benefits and $500 billion in loans for distressed companies.

-Note: This story has been updated to include additional developments Wednesday.